The Wyoming and Cube-Root Rules are ineffectual proposals

 Fordham: As districts grow in size, more constituents are deprived of adequate representation.
 To win re-election, candidates are practically required to bargain with some interest groups over others within their districts.
 The interest groups and political minorities that candidates eschew are ultimately losers in the electoral process, both deprived of a functional vote and representation of their interests in the House.
 A larger House corrects for this issue by granting more representatives to each state and allowing those new districts to capture the preferences of a greater number of political communities.
 Large districts may make it harder for constituents to receive help navigating the federal bureaucracy. … Expanding the House would allow representatives to provide more hands-on help to constituents and relieve the burden on each member’s staff.

 Analysis: Raising the number of Representatives to 692 would reduce the average district size to 478,480, which is still too vast for there to be satisfactory connections between the citizenry and their Representatives.
-To put that in perspective, the US would still have the largest average constituency size in the world, and approximately twice that of second place Mexico!
+To put that in perspective, the US would still have the largest average constituency size in the world, and approximately twice that of second place Mexico!7Pew Research: U.S. population keeps growing, but House of Representatives is same size as in Taft era.
+(May 31, 2018)

 “The right of voting for representation is the primary right by which other rights are protected.” – Thomas Paine